CaioEd/Finance-APP-Front/README.md

-# Inventory-Management
+# Finance APP
-Web app used to manage tasks.
+Web app used for financial control.
 Using React + Typescript.

 ## Commands ##
 All commands are in Makefile